-How to Hire an AWS Developer in a Wild Labor Market
+How to Hire an AWS Developer in a Job Seeker’s Market

 Trying to hire an AWS developer in the talent shortage of early 2022 was a challenge.
 Now, in the wake of massive tech layoffs, what was once a trickle of talent has become something of a fire hose.
 Unfortunately, this presents a new set of challenges for organizations looking to hire.

 Big tech companies like Meta, Salesforce, and—let’s not forget—Twitter shed thousands of employees at the tail end of 2022, and anyone who isn’t a household name is scrambling to scoop up the talent.
 If you can relate to that, this blog post is for you.